bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 background context to the content within them, communicating their core meaning to web browsers and other devices.
-This is important, as it provides a better way to outline and structure pages, not to mention a more meaningful solution than divisions.
+This is important, as it provides a better way to outline and structure pages, not to mention a more meaningful solution than divisions.</p>

 <h4>Hiding Content</h4>

-Every now and then you may want to hide a block of content on the page, perhaps showing or hiding an element depending on a user's state.
+<p>Every now and then you may want to hide a block of content on the page,
+perhaps showing or hiding an element depending on a user's state.
 For example, having a success message hidden from a user until they complete a desired action.
 Most commonly, this is accomplished with the display: none; CSS declaration.
-While this does work, it is semantically incorrect.
+While this does work, it is semantically incorrect.</p>

-A better option is to use the hidden Boolean attribute, which is a global attribute available to all elements for use.
+<p>A better option is to use the hidden Boolean attribute, which is a
+global attribute available to all elements for use.
 Functionally it performs the same way as the CSS declaration, but semantically it represents an element that should be hidden, or ignored, for the time being.
-Screen readers and other devices will recognize this, temporarily skipping it, where they may not done so with the CSS declaration.
+Screen readers and other devices will recognize this, temporarily skipping it, where they may not done so with the CSS declaration.</p>

 <pre>
- 1  <!-- Good -->
+ 1  &lt;!-- Good --&gt;
- 2  <div hidden>...</div>
+ 2  &lt;div hidden&gt;...&lt;/div&gt;
- 3  <!-- Not good -->
+ 3  &lt;!-- Not good --&gt;
- 4  <div style="display: none;">...</div>
+ 4  &lt;div style="display: none;"&gt;...&lt;/div&gt;
  5
 </pre>

-Imagine a blind user attempting to fill out a form and the first piece of content, before even filling out the form, is a success message.
-This is a poor user experience, and one that can easily be fixed using proper semantics.
+<p>Imagine a blind user attempting to fill out a form and the first piece
+of content, before even filling out the form, is a success message.
+This is a poor user experience, and one that can easily be fixed using proper semantics.</p>

 <h4>Text Level Semantics</h4>

-The majority of content on the web lives within text, and we primarily browse the Internet looking for this content.
-Using the proper <a href="https://developers.whatwg.org/text-level-semantics.html" rel="noopener noreferrer" target="_blank"> semantic markup</a> for text makes it easier for users to find what they need.
+<p>The majority of content on the web lives within text, and we primarily
+browse the Internet looking for this content.
+Using the proper <a href="https://developers.whatwg.org/text-level-semantics.html" rel="noopener noreferrer" target="_blank"> semantic markup</a> for text makes it easier for users to find what they need.</p>

 <h4>Bolding Text</h4>

-There are a few different ways to make text bold, including multiple elements and the <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank"> font weight</a> CSS property.
+<p>There are a few different ways to make text bold, including multiple
+elements and the <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank">
+font weight</a> CSS property.
 The two main elements used in this case include strong and b.
-While these two elements have the same presentation they have completely different semantic meanings.
+While these two elements have the same presentation they have completely different semantic meanings.</p>

-The strong element outlines text that has a <b>strong importance</b>.
-On the contrasting side, the b element identifies text that is to be <b>stylistically offset</b>, without importance.
-Generally speaking, the b element should be used solely as a styling hook to change the presentation of an element, where the strong element should be used to identify significantly important text.
+<p>The strong element outlines text that has a <b>strong importance</b>.
+On
+the contrasting side, the b element identifies text that is to be <b>stylistically offset</b>, without importance.
+Generally speaking, the b element should be used solely as a styling hook to change the presentation of an element, where the strong element should be used to identify significantly important text.</p>

 <pre>
  1  <!-- Strong importance -->